 Focuses on the development, implementation and assessment of appropriate environments and curricula for young children ages 3-8.
 Students prepare to utilize developmentally appropriate practices in a context of family and culturally sensitive care.
 Emphasis is on understanding children's developmental stages and developing appropriate learning opportunities, interactions and environments in the following areas: math, science, technology, language arts and social studies.
 Fifteen hours of observation of children ages birth - age 8 are required.
 (59.4 Lec.
 Hrs.)

 Prerequisite: ECE:158

-ECE:168 Science and Math Activities for Young Children
+ECE:168 Science and Math Activities for Young Children 3.0 cr.

-This course is designed for students in early childhood teacher training.
+This course is designed for students in early child-hood teacher training.
 Curriculum is presented in a developmental sequence designed to support young children's construction of the concepts and skills essential to a basic understanding of math and science.
 (59.4 Lec.
 Hrs.)

 Prerequisite: ECE:103, ECE:159

-ECE:169 Art and Music Activities for Young Children
+ECE:169 Art and Music Activities for Young Children 3.0 cr.